Dynamical arrest in active nematic turbulence: Pseudo-topology of domain wall networks

-The dynamics of active nematics are not relaxational, and the arrested patterns reported here co-exist with a background of weak large-scale chaotic flows.
+The dynamics of active nematics are not relaxational, and the arrested patterns emerging in the extensile case co-exist with a background of weak large-scale chaotic flows.
 Nevertheless, these dynamics share interesting similarities with relaxational systems that exhibit frustration.
 In particular, trapping motifs (\crefrange{Fig anchoring}{Fig common}) might promote arrest similarly to how cages and locally-favoured structures promote arrest in gels and glasses \cite{Li2020c,Royall2008,Royall2015a}.
-Additionally, the wall network undergoes a slow relaxation that is reminiscent of the ageing of gels and glasses.
+After an initial transient in which sequential branching establishes the network, we find that the wall network undergoes a slow relaxation that is reminiscent of the ageing of gels and glasses.
 The background turbulent-like flows produce small low-$q$ fluctuations that slowly evolve the pattern.
 This includes jittering the walls and inducing some pseudo-topological transitions in the network; primarily those depicted in \cref{Fig branching,Fig dislocation,Fig T1} and their inverse processes.
 Crucially, these represent a highly restrictive subset of transitions compared to the full range of processes enabled when startpoints are more prominently present.
 Through this fluctuating process, we find that the number of pseudo-defects gradually decreases (\cref{Fig aging}, \Movie{5}), mostly via annihilation of connected branchpoint-endpoint pairs.
 As some walls shrink and disappear from the network, others extend, thereby maintaining the selected wavelength.
 At long times ($\sim 10^3\,\tau_\text{a}$), the evolution slows down and the number of pseudo-defects seems to approach a steady state (\cref{Fig branchpoint-evolution}).
+This relaxation occurs on timescales of hundreds of $\tau_\text{a}$ and appears to be a specific feature of arrested wall networks.
+It is absent in the contractile aligning regime, and in the presence of true topological defects---as shown in the final section.